CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 1. Enumerate what distinguishes the different environments
     * Language: Not built, not deployed, Is source code, No execution environment
     * Distro/package: Built, Deployed, Is object code, No execution environment
-    * Model/plugin: Built, Not deployed, Is data, No execution environment (FIXME: unsure)
+    * Model/plugin: Built, Not deployed, Is data, No execution environment (FIXME – unsure)
     * Image/container: Built, Deployed, Is object code, Has execution environment
 1. Enumerate the different dependencies
     * Stages; Author/develop, configure, build, test, install/deploy, packaging, container assembly, post-deploy (plugin/dynamic), runtime.